-Darksynth has increasingly taken on influences from metal, EBM, and modern EDM, and is now a complete and separate genre alongside synthwave.
+Darksynth has increasingly taken on influences from metal, EBM, and modern EDM, and is arguably the most complete and well recognized subgenre of synthwave.
 This list focuses on the modern, extreme evolution of the style, and therefore excludes synthwave artists like Cluster Buster, Volkor X, and Tommy ‘86 whose music aligned with dark synthwave’s early history but has been eclipsed in recent years by the genre’s rapid and extreme stylistic progression.
 Alex and Tokyo Rose’s Akuma album was similarly not considered for this list.
 Check out the article Why Darksynth Deserves its Own Genre and listen to Iron Skullet’s Darksynth playlist for more information and context on how music was selected for this list.

 This top 10 attempts to balance innovation and influence with overall quality, which means that older albums are given extra weight, even if they feel outdated by modern standards.
 The list is also limited to full-length releases (seven tracks or more) and one album per artist.

 10. Shredder 1984 – Dystopian Future (2017)